Big Mama Thornton: 1960s: "Ball and Chain" and continued success

-By then, the American blues revival had come to an end.
-While the original blues acts like Thornton mostly played smaller venues, younger people played their versions of blues in massive arenas for big money.
-Since the blues had seeped into other genres of music, the blues musician no longer needed impoverishment or geography for substantiation; the style was enough.
+1970s and 1980s: later career

 While at home the offers became fewer and smaller, things changed for good in 1972, when Thornton was asked to rejoin the American Folk Blues Festival tour.
 She thought of Europe as a good place for herself, and, with the lack of engagements in the United States, she agreed happily.
 The tour, beginning on March 2, took Thornton to Germany, France, Switzerland, Austria, Italy, the Netherlands, Denmark, Norway, Finland, and Sweden, where it ended on March 27 in Stockholm.
 With her on the bill were Eddie Boyd, Big Joe Williams, Robert Pete Williams, T- Bone Walker, Paul Lenart, Hartley Severns, Edward Taylor and Vinton Johnson.
 As in 1965, they garnered recognition and respect from other musicians who wanted to see them.

-Late career and death

-In the 1970s, years of heavy drinking began to damage Thornton's health.
+In the 1970s, the damage from years of heavy drinking began to visibly affect Thornton's health.
 She was in a serious auto accident but recovered to perform at the 1973 Newport Jazz Festival with Muddy Waters, B.B.
-King, and Eddie "Cleanhead" Vinson (a recording of this performance, The Blues—A Real Summit Meeting, was released by Buddha Records).
-Thornton's last albums were Jail and Sassy Mama for Vanguard Records in 1975.
-Other songs from the recording session were released in 2000 on Big Mama Swings.
+King, Eddie "Cleanhead" Vinson, Clarence "Gatemouth" Brown, Arthur "Big Boy" Crudup, and Jay "Hootie" McShann.
+The Blues...
+A Real Summit Meeting, a recording of this performance was released by Buddha Records.
+Thornton's last albums were Jail and Sassy Mama! for Vanguard Records in 1975.
 Jail captured her performances during mid-1970s concerts at two prisons in the northwestern United States.

-She was backed by a blues ensemble that featured sustained jams by George "Harmonica" Smith and included the guitarists Doug MacLeod, Bee Houston and Steve Wachsman, the drummer Todd Nelson, the saxophonist Bill Potter, the bassist Bruce Sieverson, and the pianist J. D. Nicholson.
-She toured extensively through the United States and Canada, played at the Juneteenth Blues Fest in Houston and shared the bill with John Lee Hooker.
+Other songs from this recording session were released in 2000 on Big Mama Swings (the third disc in The Complete Vanguard Recordings set).
+She was backed by a blues ensemble that featured sustained jams by George "Harmonica" Smith, and included guitarists Bee Houston and Steve Wachsman, pianist J. D. Nicholson, saxophonist Bill Potter, bassist Bruce Sieverson and drummer Todd Nelson.
+She toured extensively through the United States and Canada, played at the Juneteenth Blues Fest in Houston, sharing the bill with John Lee Hooker.

 She performed at the San Francisco Blues Festival in 1979 and the Newport Jazz Festival in 1980.
-Big Mama also performed in the "Blues Is a Woman" concert that year, alongside classic blues legend Sippie Wallace, sporting a man's three-piece suit, straw hat, and gold watch.
+Thornton also performed in the "Blues Is a Woman" concert that year, alongside Sippie Wallace, sporting a man's three-piece suit, straw hat, and gold watch.
 She sat at center stage and played pieces she wanted to play, which were not on the program.
-Thornton took part in the Tribal Stomp at Monterey Fairgrounds, the Third Annual Sacramento Blues Festival, and the Los Angeles Bicentennial Blues with BB King and Muddy Waters.
+Thornton took part in the Tribal Stomp at Monterey Fairgrounds, the Third Annual Sacramento Blues Festival, and the Los Angeles Bicentennial Blues with B.B.
+King and Muddy Waters.
 She was a guest on an ABC-TV special hosted by actor Hal Holbrook and was joined by Aretha Franklin and toured through the club scene.
 She was also part of the award-winning PBS television special Three Generations of the blues with Sippie Wallace and Jeannie Cheatham.